BeeGFS Hive Index

 [root@admin-compute1~]# bee create-index

-#If user wants to specifically mention the filesystem path
+#If user wants to specifically mention the file system path

 [root@admin-compute1~]# bee create-index -F /mnt/beegfs